lithnet/pan-ra-proxy/README.md

 * Want to fix an issue yourself or add functionality?
 Clone the project and submit a pull request

 ## Enteprise support
 Lithnet offer enterprise support plans for our open-source products.
 Deploy our tools with confidence that you have the backing of the dedicated Lithnet support team if you run into any issues, have questions, or need advice.
-Reach out to support@lithnet.io, let us know the number of users in your environment, and we'll put together a quote.
+Fill out our [contact form](https://lithnet.io/contact-us), let us know the number of users in your environment, and we'll put together a quote.

 ## Keep up to date
 * [Visit our blog](http://blog.lithnet.io)